 Specify the installation directory for FME Flow.
+Do not specify a UNC path.

 User Account

 Specify the Windows user account that will run the FME Flow System Services.
 This account must have:

 Read/Write access to the FME Flow System Share that you specify in the next dialog.
 The System Share is the location where FME Flow stores Repositories and Resources files.
 (For more information, see Provide a Remote File System for the FME Flow System